divital-coder/social_presence/deadlines.md

 - [ ] Application for CERN OpenLab
 - [ ] Application for QualComm AI residency programs (Vietnam)
 - [ ] Application to Microsoft Research Internship
+- [ ] Complete SciML DataInterpolations.jl Grant
+- [ ] Add a Typst template in this repo and add markdown content from gemini deepresearch for content and display them onto your Personal Julia site

 # Opportunities